a-synchronous/rubico/README.md

 } = rubico
 ```

-These operators act sensibly on a wide range of vanilla JavaScript types to create declarative, highly reusable, and async-enabled compositions.
+These operators act sensibly on a wide range of vanilla JavaScript types to create declarative, reusable, and async-enabled compositions.

 ```javascript
 import { pipe, map } from 'rubico'